 Our healthcare assistants (HCAs) make a valuable contribution to the delivery of high quality care to our patients.
 Full training for the role is provided and there are opportunities to progress your career further through a range of apprenticeships and vocational qualifications.

-HCAs work in all areas of the hospital – inpatient wards, outpatients endoscopy and specialist areas including critical care, the emergency department and the day case unit.
-Your role may vary slightly in different clinical areas but generally you will be assisting patients with their personal care, mobility, going to the toilet, helping them to eat and drink, completing menus and making bed.
+HCAs work in all areas of the hospital – inpatient wards, outpatients, endoscopy and specialist areas including critical care, the emergency department and the day case unit.
+Your role may vary slightly in different clinical areas but generally you will be assisting patients with their personal care, mobility, going to the toilet, helping them to eat and drink, completing menus and making beds.
 Technical skills are also required such as using a hoist and completing observations, including blood pressure, heart rate and temperature, and full training is provided.

 You will have the opportunity to learn extended skills including cannulation, venepuncture and recording ECGs.
 Good communication is essential and you will be expected to work as part of a multidisciplinary team.
 Maintaining accurate documentation is another vital part of the role.